sidecartridge/sidecart-site-dev-docs/configuration.md

 It's important to note that the SidecarT board won't validate the integrity of `.rw` files.
 If such a file is corrupted, the Atari ST won't be able to interface with it, either for reading or writing.
 {: .warning}

+## Atari ST database of floppy images

+The SidecarT board can read a database of floppy images hosted on a remote web server.
+This feature is built on top of the Floppies Emulation one.
+This section explains how to configure the SidecarT board to use a web server to host the floppy images database.

+### Set the URL of the database and images files

+The SidecarT board can be configured to use a web server to host both the database and images files.
+It's not necessary to have both in the same server.

+1. **URL Configuration**: Point the SidecarT board to your web server's Atari ST database by setting the `FLOPPY_DB_URL` parameter.
+The board expects a folder named `db` and a file for each alphabet letter and number.
+Each of these files in Comma Separated Values (CSV) format contains the list of disk files urls.
+See [Set up your own HTTP server for your Atari ST database](/how_to#set-up-your-own-http-server-for-your-atari-st-database).

+2. **HTTPS Limitation**:
+{: .warning}
+The SidecarT board currently doesn't support HTTPS.
+Ensure that your server uses HTTP only.
+{: .warning}

+3. **Finalizing Setup**: After updating the configuration, save your changes and reboot the board in `Configurator` mode.

 ## Configuring the Configurator Application

 The Configurator application serves as the central interface for the SidecarT board's configurations.
 It's alternately known as the `firmware` or the `firmware application`.
 This guide will walk you through the nuances of the Configurator application.